JamesRaphaelJRC/alx-low_level_programming/0x01-variables_if_else_while/README.md

-**This directory contains my ALX-SE projects on C- variables, if, else and while statements**
+**This directory contains my ALX-SE projects on C- variables, if, while and for statements**